tolgaerdonmez/c4-genai-suite/CONTRIBUTING.md

 - All features or bug fixes **must be tested** by one or more specs (unit-tests).
 - For /frontend and /backend packages an automated formatter is available by running `npm run format`, `npm run lint`.
-- For the /reis package, use `poetry run ruff format`, `poetry run ruff check` to format the code.
+- For the /reis package, use `uv run ruff format`, `uv run ruff check` to format the code.
 - Formatting and linting is done automatically on commit, so you don't have to worry about it.

 ## Commit Message Guidelines